gregr/ina/nscheme/README.md

            before call)
 ```

-- General convention for unknown callers (and returners) and callees (and returnees):
+General convention for unknown callers (and returners) and callees (and returnees):
 - The motivation of this convention is to make the common case for returns more efficient, and to
   simplify the implementation of `call-with-values`.
 Single-value returns are more common than
   multi-value returns.
 By having a dedicated instruction offset to handle the single-value case,
   the caller (the returner) may omit setting the argc register, and the callee (the returnee) may
   specialize its handling of that case.
-  - Of the n arguments, pass the first k arguments (or return values) in registers, and the rest on
+- For n arguments, pass the first k arguments (or return values) in registers, and the rest in
-    the call stack.
+  the control-transfer buffer.
+  - The control-transfer buffer is similar to the stack when using a stack-based control context.
+    The difference is that when using a closure-based control context, all calls behave like tail
+    calls, and so there is no stacking.
+During a call, the buffer contents are placed in a closure
+    representing the return point, and the buffer contents are then replaced by the new call.
 - When n is not equal to 1, the caller must also set the argc register to communicate the number
   of arguments to the callee.
 - When n is not equal to 1, we must jump to the second instruction in the code object.
 The code
   can dispatch based on the argc register in whatever way it sees fit.
 - When n is equal to 1, we may instead, but are not required to, jump to the very first
   instruction in the code object.
 This instruction will dispatch in whatever way is appropriate
   to handle a single argument.
 A simple implementation possibility would be to itself set argc to
   1, and automatically fall into the second instruction that handles the general case.
 - Because we may still jump to the second instruction when n is equal to 1, it must be capable of
   handling that case.

-- When more information is known about the caller or callee, more efficient conventions could be
+When more information is known about the caller or callee, more efficient conventions could be
-  chosen on a case-by-case basis.
+chosen on a case-by-case basis:
 - When a callee may appear unknown in some contexts, its instructions must still adhere to the
   general convention.
 However, when it is called in a context where it is known, the caller
   may use its knowledge of the callee to jump directly to an unconventional instruction that
   handles the caller's case.
   - For instance, when calling with n arguments, if the caller knows which instruction the callee
     dispatches to for handling n arguments, the caller can jump there directly.
 - When a callee is always known when called, its instructions do not need to adhere to the general
   convention.

 ## First-class control contexts